atomone-hub/govgen-validators/allnodes.md

     Allnodes

-2) Why you want to become a validator for GovNo and AtomOne
+2) Why you want to become a validator for GovGen and AtomOne

     Allnodes would like to become a trusted GovGen validator and contribute to AtomOne with our infrastructure support, security